Maakai123/audits/README.md

 ## About 0xPrince

-I'm an independent Web3 Security Researcher competing on Cantina, Sherlock, C4, HackenProof and Immunify. i find vulnerabilies  in Rust,  Move, and Solidity codebases.
+I'm an independent Web3 Security Researcher competing on Cantina, Sherlock, C4, HackenProof and Immunify.
+I find vulnerabilies  in Rust,  Move, and Solidity codebases.

 For collabs or security audits, reach out on X [@maakayjunior](https://x.com/maakayjunior).